 - Unicorn DF at 3 to 5 lb/A. Group 3 + M2 fungicide.
 12-hr reentry.

-- TopGuard SC at 14 fl oz/A. Use of an adjuvant may result in Plant Growth Regulation (PGR) effects.
+- TopGuard SC at 14 fl oz/A. Lower rates were not as effective.
+Use of an adjuvant may result in Plant Growth Regulation (PGR) effects.
 Do not use within 14 days of harvest.
 Group 3 fungicide.
 12-hr reentry.

 - Topguard EQ at 5 to 8 fl oz/A. Do not use with silicone surfactants or within 45 days of harvest.
 Sprayers should not be used on apples.
 Group 3 + 11 fungicide.
 12-hr reentry.